New 2022 Policy Bill Tracker

 You can take action to help women and girls in Utah by contacting your local representatives on the Social Services Appropriations Subcommittee.

 YWCA Utah began the nonpartisan Utah Women’s Well-Being Initiative in May 2013 to respond more effectively to persistent challenges Utah women face.
 The purpose of the initiative is to strengthen the well-being of Utah women across important dimensions of their lives through research, education, collaboration, and public policy – so that women flourish, their families and communities thrive, and Utah prospers.

-The Well-Being of Women in Utah in 2018 Fact Sheet presented at the first-ever Utah Women’s Policy Conference on August 23, 2018, follows up the YWCA’s 2014 briefing, also published in conjunction with Institute for Women’s Policy Research in Washington, DC.
-This report highlights gains Utah women and girls have seen in the past four years, as well as areas where they continue to struggle or have lost ground.
+The Well-Being of Women in Utah in 2019 Fact Sheet presented at the second annual Utah Women’s Policy Conference on August 15, 2019, follows up on last year’s report and the YWCA’s 2014 briefing, also published in conjunction with Institute for Women’s Policy Research in Washington, DC.